My resolution for 2019 is to knuckle down and really make something of this whole “blogging” shenanigan.

 Realisation: I’m envious because I’m not happy where I am or where I’m going.

-So, as we sally forth into the choppy waters of 2019, rather than resolving to publish a post every day or run miles, let’s address our intentions instead.
+So, as we sally forth into the choppy waters of 2019, rather than resolving to publish a post every day or run miles, let’s address our intentions for 2019 instead.

 Let’s not wish for a different life!
 Let’s make it different!

 There’s no pass/fail resolution to meet.
 We’re going to take this side-hustle to the mainstream and take back ownership of our journey and our destination.

 A salary is just a trap to keep you dependent on your employer.
 So my intentions for 2019 is that this is the year we take back control!

 (Yes: this is a Brexit coincidence.
 We mean actually taking responsibility for our own destiny, which is completely different from the farcical Tory pissing contest that has already left the UK poorer, weaker and less significant.
 Our 2019 intentions for “taking back control” is going to go loads better!)

 …for my purpose holds

 To sail beyond the sunset, and the baths

 Of all the western stars, until I die.